 Jim: I mean, that’s the Christian walk.

-John: Well, we want to help you grow in your marriage.
-And one great way for you to do that would be to get a copy of this book, 9 Lies That Will Destroy Your Marriage, written by Bob Paul and Greg Smalley.
-We’ve got it at focusonthefamily.com/broadcast.
-Or call 800, the letter A and the word FAMILY.
+John: Well, we wanna help you, uh, grow in your marriage and one great way for you to do that would be to get a copy of this book, Nine Lies That Will Destroy Your Marriage, written by Bob Paul and Greg Smalley.
+Uh, we’ve got it at focusonthefamily.com/broadcast, or call 800-A-FAMILY.

-Jim: All right, Bob, let me throw this one to you and, Greg, you can add on.
-The second lie.
-Um, kind of the equation of marriage and what does it mean?
-You mention that the – the typical wedding ceremony – which I’m laughing because Jean and I did this…
+Jim: All right, uh, Bob, let me throw this one to you and Greg, you can add on.
+The second lie, um, kind of the equation of marriage and what does it mean.
+You mentioned that the, the typical wedding ceremony (laughs), which I’m laughing, ’cause Jean and I did this.

 Jim: It makes sense.
 It’s right out of Scripture.

-Jim: I think that, you know, “two shall become one.”
+Jim: I think that, you know, two shall become one.
 And we did it.
-We, you know, had to individually lit candles.
-We lit the one candle, blew the other candles out together.
+We, you know, had two individual lit candles, we lit the one candle, blew the other candles out together.
 It was beautiful.

-Greg: I have a tear in my eye thinking about it.
+Bob: I have a tear in my eye thinking about that.

-Jim: Why is that a – a lie?
-The – the two shall become one.
+Jim: Um, why is that a, a lie, that, that two shall become one?
 That’s right out of Scripture.

 Greg: You’re not the same.